 In closing, again please be advised that unless a timely appeal is received by the Bureau, Brooks Institute of Photography waives its right to an administrative hearing on this action.

-Sincerely,

-BARBARA WARD

-Chief

-Bureau for Private Postsecondary and Vocational Education
+BARBARA WARD Chief Bureau for Private Postsecondary and Vocational Education dooument is valid if all fees are comput.
+Subject to sandle termination in activitation with

 Attachments